 Others believe there is no evidence to back this theory and say it was devised by his enemies to slander his name.

 As a young boy, Kassa was educated at the Tekle Haymanot convent in the Gondar region.

 He later left this convent and continued his formal education, learning the Bible, Ethiopian literature, ancient and modern European history, as well as, some Shakespeare.

-Considered a well educated man of his time and enjoying the protection of his half-brother or Uncle Dejazmach Kenfu, Kassa also served in his army and received military training from Kenfu.
+Considered a well educated man of his time and enjoying the protection of his half-brother, also often referred to as his uncle; Dejazmach Kenfu.
+Kassa also served in Kenfu's army and received military training from him.